 Andy Sumner is co-director of the King’s International Development Institute at King’s College London.

-He is an interdisciplinary development economist with research interests in the structural causes of poverty and the interaction of economic growth, structural change and income distribution.
+He is an interdisciplinary development economist with research interests in poverty theory, concepts and measurement and the structural causes of poverty both at a global level and with reference to Southeast Asia and Indonesia in particular.

 He is a vice president of the European Association of Development Research and Training Institutes and a council member of the Development Studies Association.

-He was listed in Foreign Policy Magazine’s ‘Top 100 Global Thinkers’ and writes a regular column for Global Policy.
+He was listed in Foreign Policy Magazine’s ‘Top 100 Global Thinkers’ and is Deputy Editor and an Editorial Board Member of Global Policy.